 WHICH ILLINOIS MISDEMEANOR CASES CAN NOT BE SEALED?

-If your case is not eligible for expunging or sealing, you can file a Clemency Petition with the Illinois Prisoner Review Board and request a pardon from the Governor.
+If your misdemeanor record is not eligible for sealing in Illinois, you can file a Clemency Petition with the Illinois Prisoner Review Board and request a pardon from the Governor.
 The following cases do not qualify for sealing:

 - DUI & Reckless Driving if you were over 25